chibiboba/JS-120/Exam Part 2/Practice Problem Key (copy).md

    **Advantages**

-   - OOP reduces dependencies and makes maintenance of code easier.
+   - It lets programmers think about a problem at a higher-level of abstraction, which helps them break down and solve the problem.
-   - Using OOP to model objects and using real-world nouns to represent objects lets programmers think about a problem at a higher-level of abstraction, which helps them breakdown and solve problems.
+   - OOP helps programmers write programs that reduce the dependencies in a program, which makes maintenance easier.
-   - OOP makes code flexible, easy to understand, and easy to change.
+   - Done right, OOP makes code flexible, easy to understand, and easy to change.

    **Disadvantages**

    - OOP programs are often much larger than the equivalent procedural program.
-   - OOP may lead to less efficient code: OOP programs may require more memory, disk space, and computing power.
+   - OOP may lead to less efficient code; OO programs may require more memory, disk space, and computing power.

 3. In your own words, what does encapsulation refer to in JavaScript?

    Solution

-   In JavaScript, encapsulation is the idea of bundling data and operations associated with that data in a single entity; that is, it's the grouping of related properties and methods in a single object.
+   In JavaScript, encapsulation is the idea of bundling data(state) and operations (behavior) associated with that data (state) in a single entity; that is, it's the grouping of related properties and methods in a single object.

 4. In JavaScript, how does encapsulation differ from encapsulation in most other OO languages?